cqse/teamscale-profiler-dotnet/documentation/userguide.md

 currently profiled process.
 If it does, all options under `profiler` are applied in order.
 I.e. later sections override previous ones if they both match the profiled process.

+Matching against the profiled process' file name is supported via the `executableName` key.
+The comparison will be done case-insensitively, i.e. `foo.exe` in the config will match `Foo.exe` on the file system.

-Matching against the profiled process path is supported via the `process` key.
+Matching against the profiled process' path is supported via the `executablePathRegex` key.
 Its value is a C++ ECMAScript-compatible regular expression that must match the entire path of the profiled process.
 If no `process` property is given for a section, the section applies to all processes.
 Please note that these regular expressions require special care when trying to use backlashes since these are used as an escape character by YAML under certain